Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/ros2-install.md

 ## Verification

-To verify your ROS 2 installation, you can open a new terminal and run:
+To verify your ROS 2 installation, you can open a new terminal and run :

 ```bash
 ros2 daemon --version